 - The Keywords, which should be chosen within the available list.
-The contributor search for available keywords by clicking on the searching bar, or on the folder logo representing, or by entering the first letters of the desired word.
-Key-words should be relevant to the imported document; - The Category in which the document belongs; - The Group to which the document is linked.
+The contributor search for available keywords by clicking on the searching bar or by entering the first letters of the desired word.
+Keywords should be relevant to the imported document; - The Category in which the document belongs; - The Group to which the document is linked.